fabragaMS/ADPE2E/Lab/Lab5/Lab5.md

 -------------|
 **Execute these steps on your host computer**|

-1. In the Azure Portal, go to the MDW-Lab resource group, and then locate and click the Azure Storage account **mdwdatalake*suffix***.
+1. In the Azure Portal, go to the lab resource group, and then locate and click the Azure Storage account **mdwdatalake*suffix***.

 2. On the **Overview** panel, click **Blobs**.